 First Person Guidelines

 Chalkbeat publishes personal essays in a series we call First Person.
-Our goal is to elevate the voices of educators, students, parents, advocates, and others on the front lines of trying to improve public education.
+Our goal is to elevate the voices of students, educators, parents, advocates, and others on the front lines of trying to improve public education.

-We’re not looking for traditional opinion pieces, like those you might find on newspaper editorial pages.
-We’re seeking essays centered around your personal experience or observation.
+We’re not looking for traditional opinion pieces.
+We’re seeking essays centered around the writer’s personal experience or observation.
 Our pieces are usually around 800 words.

 We’re always looking for pieces that...